mathsman5133/coc.py/docs/extensions/triggers.rst

 IntervalTrigger
 ~~~~~~~~~~~~~~~

-The ``IntervalTrigger`` will continuously loop the decorated function, sleeping for a defined number of seconds between executions.
+The :class:`IntervalTrigger` will continuously loop the decorated function, sleeping for a defined number of seconds between executions.
 For convenience, this trigger defines ``.hourly()``  and ``.daily()`` class methods to instantiate triggers with a sleep time of 1 hour and 24 hours, respectively.

 .. autoclass:: coc.ext.triggers.IntervalTrigger
    :members: hourly, daily